YouVersion Logo

 While Abijah was speaking, Jeroboam had sent men around to take them by surprise from the rear: Jeroboam in front of Judah and the ambush behind.
 When Judah looked back, they saw they were attacked front and back.
 They prayed desperately to GOD, the priests blew their trumpets, and the soldiers of Judah shouted their battle cry.
 At the battle cry, God routed Jeroboam and all Israel before Abijah and Judah.
 The army of Israel scattered before Judah; God gave them the victory.
 Abijah and his troops slaughtered them—500,000 of Israel’s best fighters were killed that day.
 The army of Israel fell flat on its face—a humiliating defeat.
 The army of Judah won hands down because they trusted GOD, the God of their ancestors.

-But Jeroboam had set an ambush to come from the rear, so that Israel was in front of Judah and the ambush was behind them.
-When Judah turned around, behold, they were attacked both front and rear; so they cried to the LORD, and the priests blew the trumpets.
-Then the men of Judah raised a war cry, and when the men of Judah raised the war cry, then it was that God routed Jeroboam and all Israel before Abijah and Judah.
-When the sons of Israel fled before Judah, God gave them into their hand.
-Abijah and his people defeated them with a great slaughter, so that 500,000 chosen men of Israel fell slain.
-Thus the sons of Israel were subdued at that time, and the sons of Judah conquered because they trusted in the LORD, the God of their fathers.
+But Jeroboam had set an ambush to come from behind, so that Israel was in front of Judah and the ambush was behind them.
+When Judah turned around, behold, they were attacked both from front and rear; so they cried out to the LORD, and the priests blew the trumpets.
+Then the men of Judah raised a war cry, and when the men of Judah raised the war cry, God defeated Jeroboam and all Israel before Abijah and Judah.
+When the sons of Israel fled from Judah, God handed them over to them.
+Abijah and his people defeated them with a great slaughter, so that five hundred thousand chosen men of Israel fell slain.
+The sons of Israel were subdued at that time, and the sons of Judah conquered because they trusted in the LORD, the God of their fathers.

 But Jeroboam had set an ambush to come from the rear, so that Israel was in front of Judah and the ambush was behind them.
 When [the men of] Judah turned around, they were attacked from both front and rear; so they cried out to the LORD [for help], and the priests blew the trumpets.
 Then the men of Judah raised a war cry; and as they shouted, God struck Jeroboam and all Israel [with defeat] before Abijah and Judah.
 And the sons of Israel fled before Judah, and God handed over the sons of Israel to them.
 Abijah and his people inflicted on them a great defeat, so that 500,000 chosen men of Israel fell slain.
 Thus the sons of Israel were subdued (humbled) at that time, and the sons of Judah prevailed because they relied on the LORD, the God of their fathers.